omshankar1/Centos7_Cloudconfig/README.md

 # Centos7_Cloudconfig
-Bring up an Centos7 with two interfaces on a KVM environment using CloudInit
+Bring up an Centos7 on a KVM

 Creating linux bridges